Join the excitement at the Funfair

 Also not to be missed is the historic procession where more than 3,000 uniformed soldiers, marching bands and horse-drawn carriages make their way through the city to the funfair.
 On the last Friday, a huge fireworks display takes place to be enjoyed by all.

-Although a shrine to Saint Apollinarus is interred at the Church of St. Lambertus, the grand funfair celebrating his canonisation is celebrated at the Rhine Meadows in Oberkassel.
-Oberkassel is just a ten minutes’ drive or 40 minute walk from the Radisson Blu Hotel Scandinavia, Dusseldorf.
+Although a shrine to Saint Apollinarus is interred at the Church of St. Lambertus, the grand funfair celebrating his canonization is held at the Rhine Meadows in Oberkassel.
+Oberkassel is just a 10-minute drive or 40-minute walk from the Radisson Blu Hotel Scandinavia, Dusseldorf.